 In ancient Greece, people made votive offerings in the shape of a breast to the god of medicine.
 And Hippocrates described the stages of breast cancer in the early 400s B.C.E.

-In the first century A.D., doctors experimented with surgical incisions to destroy tumors.
+In the first century, doctors experimented with surgical incisions to destroy tumors.
 They also thought that breast cancer was linked with the end of menstruation.
 This theory may have prompted the association of cancer with older age.